Technical Stack Details¶

 - Dask as parallel computing library

-Many other python libraries are used for databases connections, access rights, etc.
+Many other python libraries are used for database connections, access rights, etc.

-With the details given above, the full workflow will be as following:
+With the details given above, the full workflow is as follows:

-- all connections are in HTTPS (the connection between Nginx and the Toucan Toco App is over HTTP but it’s through a local socket).
+- all connections are in HTTPS.
+The connection between Nginx and the Toucan Toco stack is over HTTP but it’s through a local socket or through a private, dedicated and isolated network.

 - if the Toucan Toco backend is installed in a private network, an outside client will not be able to reach it and access the data.
 The client should be inside the private network or use a VPN connection.

-- the Toucan Toco frontend is only static assets (js, css, html…).
-There is no data on the frontend side.
+- the Toucan Toco frontend is made up only of static assets (js, css, html…).
+There is no data or specific information on the frontend side.

 - The client (browser) downloads static assets (js, css, html…) from the Toucan Toco frontend by HTTPS.